alezamarion/42-ft_printf/README.md

 # Printf42
-Printf function recoded, with limited specifiers and flags.
+This is a printf function recoded, with limited specifiers and flags.
 Because putnbr and putstr aren’t enough!

 ## Use: